jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ## Containers

+[Open Container Initiative](https://stackoverflow.com/questions/31213126/libcontainer-vs-docker-vs-ocf-vs-runc#31219102) is a form of virtualization.
+An image is similar to an ISO while a container is akin to a running VM.

 > [!Note]
 > There is currently an [issue](https://github.com/docker/for-linux/issues/788) with read-only mounts in Docker.
 If there are submounts within the main mount, the submounts are read-write capable.